thressamenilekk/Algorithm-Avengers/README.md

 # Algorithm-Avengers
-We aspire to master c++ at the end of this semister and get involved in minor projects.
+We aspire to master C++ at the end of this semester and get involved in minor projects.